Consensys/eventsea/README.md

   Participants can mint their own tickets, ensuring authenticity and reducing the risk of counterfeit tickets.
   Each ticket is a unique digital asset on the blockchain, providing traceability and security.

+##### RoadMap:

-- Ticket Validation:
+- Adding Ticket Validation:
-  EventSea offers built-in ticket validation mechanisms, ensuring that each ticket is genuine and corresponds to a legitimate purchase.
+  EventSea will offer built-in ticket validation mechanisms, ensuring that each ticket is genuine and corresponds to a legitimate purchase.
   Attendees can confidently attend events knowing their tickets are valid and recognized by the platform.

 #### Benefits: